nhsbsa/nhsbsa-digital-playbook/src/data/power-bi/measures/measures.md

 A measure is different from a calculated column.

-Calculated columns exist as part of tables in the semantic model and are calculated on refresh, row by row.
+Calculated columns exist as part of tables and are calculated on refresh, row by row.
 Measures are calculated on the fly, column by column.

 Examples of calculated columns include: